 Let’s talk about a term that sometimes makes investors nervous: depreciation recapture.
 When you sell a property, the IRS wants to “recapture” some of the tax savings you gained from depreciation.
 Essentially, you’ll pay taxes on the profit from the sale, and the portion related to the depreciation you claimed is taxed at a specific recapture rate.
 Some worry this cancels out the benefits of a cost segregation study, but that’s rarely the case.
 The immediate cash flow you generate from accelerated depreciation over several years is incredibly valuable.
 That money can be reinvested to buy more properties or fund renovations, compounding your returns long before you ever sell and have to think about recapture.

-Staying Compliant with the IRS
+How to Stay Compliant with IRS Rules

 This is one area where you definitely don’t want to cut corners.
 The IRS has very clear rules about how a cost segregation study must be conducted.
 A detailed, engineering-based approach is the gold standard and the best way to ensure your study will hold up if you’re ever audited.
 Adhering to IRS guidelines isn’t just about following the rules; it’s about protecting your investment and giving you peace of mind.
 A properly executed study provides the thorough documentation needed to justify your depreciation deductions, minimizing your risk and making sure your tax savings are secure.
 This is why working with a qualified professional is so important.

-How It Fits Into Your Long-Term Tax Plan
+Fitting Cost Segregation into Your Long-Term Tax Plan

 A cost segregation study shouldn’t be a one-off tactic.
 It should be a key piece of your overall financial strategy.
 The detailed report you receive does more than just speed up depreciation; it provides a complete breakdown of your property’s assets.
 This information is invaluable for future planning.
 For example, if you need to replace the roof in five years, the study tells you the exact value of the old roof, allowing you to write it off as a loss.
 Integrating the study into your long-term tax services plan helps you make smarter decisions, manage your assets effectively, and optimize your tax position for years to come.